 Some may think that a sufficient call-to-action button design applies only a big size and bright color to accomplish all its objectives.
 Still, there are much more aspects ensuring the effectiveness of CTAs.
 Let’s see what they are along with the practical examples of their appropriate usage.

-What makes a powerful CTA button?
+What makes a powerful CTA button design?

 Size is one of the most common tools helping to divide UI components according to their importance.
 The bigger an element is, the more noticeable it becomes.
 Since CTAs’ prior goal is to draw users’ attention, designers usually try to make them stand out among the other buttons on the screen, especially via noticeable size.